 What is the developmental social-pragmatic model?

-The developmental social-pragmatic model is not a therapy in itself.
-Rather, it’s an approach to intervention that uses everyday interactions between caregivers and children to promote communication.
+The developmental social-pragmatic model is an approach to intervention that uses everyday interactions between caregivers and children to promote communication.
 Parents and caregivers follow their children’s leads or interests and respond to children’s communication attempts.

 Who is the developmental social-pragmatic model for?

-The developmental social-pragmatic model is used with children with autism spectrum disorder (ASD).
+The developmental social-pragmatic model is used with autistic children.
 It’s recommended for children who already have some basic communication skills.
 Specific age limits might apply depending on the type of developmental social-pragmatic intervention being used.

 What is the developmental social-pragmatic model used for?

-The developmental social-pragmatic model is used to help children with autism spectrum disorder (ASD) start communication and engage in communication without being prompted.
+The developmental social-pragmatic model is used to help autistic children start communication and engage in communication without being prompted.
 This model also aims to improve social interactions like turn-taking.

 Where does the developmental social-pragmatic model come from?

 The developmental social-pragmatic model comes from research on communication development in typical children.
-Research on its use for children with autism spectrum disorder (ASD) has been growing since 2005.
+Research on its use for autistic children has been growing since 2005.

 What is the idea behind the developmental social-pragmatic model?